TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Lighting.md

 At each concurrent step, we will take a step of 1, 1, 2, 4, and 8 times the base step size for the shadowing optical distance calculation.

+### Transmittance Lightening

+Since the transmittance from the sun only models a light coming directly from the sun, and ignores multiple-scattering paths, values will be smaller than expected.

+The base transmittance T<sub>B</sub> = exp(-&int;<sub>0</sub><sup>D</sup>&sigma;(z)dz)
+= exp(-OD), where OD is known as the _optical depth_.
+One way is to significantly reduce the optical depth, while also reducing the overall transmittance:
+T<sub>L</sub> = &alpha; exp(-&beta; OD), where &alpha;, &beta; &in; (0, 1].
+We take &alpha; = 0.7, &beta; = 0.25.

+Additionally, we reduce the lightened transmittance when the raymarch and sun directions are close, and we expect strong forward scattering from the phase function.
+It is reduced by a factor `Remap(cosTheta, 0.7, 1.0, 1.0, 0.25)`, clamped to [0,1].

+Finally, we take the maximum of the lightened and base transmissions, since the goal is to prevent our single-scattering approximation from giving transmittance values that look too dark.

 ## Multi-Scattering Approximation

 One simple approximation that can be used to achieved some of the look of